Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 ## Demesne Effect
 Your Stronghold adds a feat of your design/choice to the settlement it is in or near.
 If you are not the controller of that settlement, its controller needs to approve the feat you add.

 For a tower this should be a Guilds feat, as your Stronghold can house apprentices that function as a Guild.
-If the Settlement already has a Guilds feat, you still add a new Guilds feat, but if the controller of the settlement would like to, they can replace the Guilds feat the settlement previously had with an Underworld feat, or a Terrain feat of your design/choice.
+If the Settlement already has a Guilds feat, you still add a new Guilds feat, but if the controller of the settlement would like to, they can replace the Guilds feat the settlement previously had with an Crime feat, or a Terrain feat of your design/choice.

 ## Extended Rest: Study (Magic School)
 Taking an extended rest at a tower allows you to improve your skills with and knowledge of a singular spell which you dedicate your study to.